 It will be released digitally and with a special edition Dinked vinyl sold through associated independent retailers on 3rd September, and on regular CD and vinyl on 26th September.

 Anna Phoebe has toured the world, both as a solo artist and with multi-platinum selling bands including Roxy Music, Trans-Siberian Orchestra and Jethro Tull.
 She has performed as solo violinist on top international stages and festivals including US arenas, Royal Albert Hall, Royal Festival Hall, Glastonbury, Fuji Rock Festival and Montreux Jazz Festival, and supported Bob Dylan at the Rock Legends Festival in Poland.
 In 2015 she performed to 350,000 people at the Notte della Taranta Festival with Phil Manzanera, Paul Simonon and Tony Allen in Puglia, Italy.

-Anna’s instrumental duo AVAWAVES released their debut album Waves in July 2019 on One Little Independent Records (home of Bjork, Poppy Ackroyd, Tusks).
-She is also currently touring and recording with Ivor Novello Lifetime Achievement recipient, Nitin Sawhney CBE, multi-instrumentalist Erland Cooper and Oi Va Voi.
-Anna recorded the strings on Jorja Smith's track The One from her debut hit album Lost and Found (string arrangement by Nitin Sawhney).
+Anna’s instrumental duo AVAWAVES will release their second album Chrysalis on One Little Independent Records.
+Anna recently toured and recorded with Ivor Novello Lifetime Achievement recipient, Nitin Sawhney CBE, multi-instrumentalist Erland Cooper and Oi Va Voi.
+Anna recorded the strings on Jorja Smith's track The One from her debut hit album Lost and Found.
 She recently recorded with Jools Holland, and will be a guest on his next solo album out on Warner Music.